SAFETAG/SAFETAG/content/guides/network_mapping/approach.md

-  * map hosts and servers on network
+  * map hosts and servers on network.
-  * Identify other networking hardware
+  * Identify other networking hardware.
     * if OWNED BY HOST ORG exploit & repeat mapping
   * map OS/services on hosts
   * Use admin on router or ARP spoofing to sniff network traffic of user